Decay of tails at equilibrium for FIFO join the shortest queue networks: Introduction

-Theorem \ref{thm1.4.1} implies that when $\bar{F}(s)\sim cs^{-D/(D-1)}$ as $s\rightarrow\infty$, then $P_k$ decreases exponentially fast in the sense of (\ref{eq1.4.3}).
-Because of (\ref{eq1.4.4}), the exponent depends strongly on the choice of $c$.
+Theorem~\ref{thm141} implies that when $\bar{F}(s)\sim cs^{-D/(D-1)}$ as $s\rightarrow\infty$, then $P_k$ decreases exponentially fast in the sense of (\ref{eq143}).
+Because of (\ref{eq144}), the exponent depends strongly on the choice of $c$.

+When $\bar{F}(\cdot)$ satisfies (\ref{eq122}) for a given $\beta> 1$, the asymptotic behavior of $P_k$ behaves according to (\ref{eq123}) or (\ref{eq132}), depending on whether $D > \beta/(\beta- 1)$ or $D < \beta/(\beta- 1)$.
+In applications where there is a substantial penalty for a moderately large number of jobs at a queue (resulting, e.g., in memory overflow), it is therefore important to choose $D > \beta/(\beta- 1)$.
+This distinction does not occur when $\bar{F}(\cdot)$ has an exponential tail, since any choice of $D\ge 2$ produces a doubly exponential tail for $P_k$, as in (\ref{eq111}).
+(See~\cite{BLP1} for more detail.)

-We note that the proofs of Theorems \ref{thm1.2.1}-\ref{thm1.4.1} only depend on (\ref{eq1.1.2}) for the existence of an equilibrium environment.
-Regardless of how the existence of an equilibrium environment is verified, (\ref{eq1.1.2}) is needed in order to relate the tail behavior of $P_k$ for the equilibrium environment to the tail behavior for the equilibria of the corresponding family of networks as $N\rightarrow\infty$.
+We point out that the proofs of Theorems~\ref{thm121}--\ref{thm141} only depend on (\ref{eq112}) for the existence of an equilibrium environment.
+Regardless of how the existence of an equilibrium environment is verified, (\ref{eq112}) will be needed in order to relate the tail behavior of $P_k$ for the equilibrium environment to the tail behavior for the equilibria of the corresponding family of networks as \mbox{$N\rightarrow\infty$}.

+We also note that, although the phrase ``join the shortest queue network'' is widely used in the literature, such systems are not true networks in the sense that, upon the departure of a job from a queue, the job leaves the system instead of being able to return to a different queue.
+However, such systems have been extended to the setting of Jackson networks (see, e.g.,~\cite{MS} and~\cite{SV}).

 This article is organized as follows.
-In Section 2, we provide basic background on the properties of the state space and Markov process that underlie the JSQ networks.
+In Section~\ref{sec2}, we provide basic background on the properties of the state space and Markov process that underlie the JSQ networks.
 We then define equilibrium environments and formally state the ansatz.
-In Sections 3-5, we demonstrate Theorems \ref{thm1.2.1}, \ref{thm1.3.1} and \ref{thm1.4.1}, respectively.
+In Sections~\ref{sec3}--\ref{sec5}, we demonstrate Theorems~\ref{thm121},~\ref{thm131} and~\ref{thm141}, respectively.
 Our approach will be to demonstrate lower bounds and then upper bounds that yield the theorem.
 In each case, the lower bounds will be considerably easier to show.